-Abbreviation for high memory area.
+High memory area.
 The first 64 KB of extended memory above 1 MB.
 A memory manager that conforms to the XMS can make the HMA a direct extension of conventional memory.
 See also conventional memory, memory manager, upper memory area, and XMM.